WestRidgeSystems/jmisb/README.md

 of the `SensorLatitude` class (implementing `IUasDatalinkValue`).

-For more complete examples of usage, see the [examples](./examples) directory, as well as [viewer](viewer), a Java Swing-based tool for displaying video and metadata.
+For more complete examples of usage, see the [examples](./examples) directory, as well as [jmisb-viewer](viewer), a Java Swing-based tool for displaying video and metadata.

 ## Elevation